 The Groundhopper’s Criteria

 So, what makes a good ground?
 I find people usually ask me about the ‘super stadiums’ around the country – “What’s the Emirates/Etihad/Wembley/Old Trafford (delete where appropriate) like?”
-To be honest, I love to visit all four of those stadiums, but a stadium does not achieve greatness by looking pretty and having a huge capacity.
+To be honest, I love to visit all four of those stadiums.
+But what makes a great stadium?
+Sure, having cool stadium signage and flags, and an enormous capacity is important.
+But is that all there is to it?

 Craven Cottage also leads me nicely to the second part of my ‘what makes a good ground’ manifesto: the location.
 This is another reason why I adore Craven Cottage.
 Located in a nice part of West London, there is plenty to do (pubs to visit) before kick-off.
 However, the real highlight of the ground’s location comes when you enter the ground itself, as Fulham FC find themselves housed directly on the banks of the River Thames, meaning on a sunny day (or a cold, December afternoon like it was in my case), you can enjoy a pint whilst admiring the view of the Thames behind you.
 A ground gets a huge ‘thumbs up’ from me regarding its location.
 Unfortunately, many of the new built stadiums are located at soulless retail or industrial parks outside of town/city centres (I’m looking at the likes of Stoke, Leicester and sadly my club Swansea City amongst many others); this can hinder a ground visit massively.
 In regards to location, I cannot praise stadiums such as Newcastle’s St. James Park and the Millennium Stadium highly enough.
 Both are located directly at the heart of two of Britain’s most thriving and exciting cities; you could practically stumble out of a pub in Cardiff and fall onto the doorstep of the Millennium Stadium such is its proximity to the city centre.